About the College

 Ms. Hazel Keeler became the second Director of the school in 1950 (1950 - 1969) and implemented a revised program, still five years in length.
 During her tenure, one year diploma programs were developed to offer additional education for nurses who wished to work in public health or in teaching and supervision.
 As well, programs were set up for diploma nurses to receive a baccalaureate degree and Advanced Psychiatric Nursing was offered as an additional specialty area.
 A major revision of the curriculum in 1967 resulted in a four year program of study for the baccalaureate degree.

 Professor Lucy Willis was appointed the third Director of the School of Nursing in 1969 (1969 - 1973).
 It was during her tenure that a specific program for Registered Nurses was developed - the first Post Registration BSN Program.
 Another accomplishment was the establishment of Continuing Nursing Education with the support of the SRNA.
 She was the first PhD prepared nurse in the province.

-The first Master of Nursing (MN) program was introduced in 1986 although special case students were admitted as early as 1983.
+The first Master of Nursing (MN) program was introduced in 1986, although special case students were admitted as early as 1983.
 An additional option, the Primary Health Care Nurse Practitioner, was introduced with the first cohort of students entering in September 2006.
-The first students to enter the new PhD Program in Nursing entered in September 2007.
+The first students to enter the Doctor of Philosophy in Nursing (PhD) Program entered in September 2007.